Etuk123456/portfolio1/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hi there!
-I'm Anietie Etuk, a data analyst, educator, and consultant with a passion for turning data into actionable insights.
+I'm Anietie Etuk 😎🤓, a data analyst, educator, and consultant with a passion for turning data into actionable insights.
 With experience across sales, operations, finance, engineering, transportation, health, and customer service, I help businesses solve challenges and unlock growth.

 As the Chief Analyst of SkillAhead Solutions LTD, I provide consulting and training services to help companies harness the power of their data.
 Whether I’m optimizing data for businesses or mentoring aspiring analysts, I’m all about making data work for you.